Flying on United or Alaska Airlines after their Boeing 737 Max 9 jets were grounded? Here's what to know.

 While passengers may feel relief they won't be booked on Boeing 737 Max 9 flights for the time being, the incident and subsequent investigation are causing major disruptions to Alaska and United's flight schedules.

-More than 200, or 8%, of United departures were cancelled as of Tuesday morning.
+More than 200, or 8%, of United departures were canceled as of Tuesday morning.
 Another 171, or 7%, of flights were delayed, according to flight tracking site FlightAware.

-Alaska Airlines cancelled 108, or 18%, of its scheduled flights Tuesday.
+Alaska Airlines canceled 108, or 18%, of its scheduled flights Tuesday.
 Another 45 flights were delayed, representing 7% of the airline's scheduled departures.

 Cancellations on the two airlines combined made up nearly half of all U.S. flight cancellations Tuesday.